Table of Contents:

 Or, as in production deployments, the cluster will be created in a multi-AZ deployment, and the cluster will have reader and writer DB instances.

-When recovering an Aurora cluster, CPM will recover the DB cluster and then will create the DB instances for it.
+When recovering an Aurora cluster, N2WS will recover the DB cluster and then will create the DB instances for it.

 In the Recovery Panel, click the highlighted Recover Aurora Clusters button to reach the Aurora Clusters Recovery screen: